 Integrity – behaving ethically and respecting each other and the customs, cultures and laws wherever we operate – and responsibility – delivering on our commitments, demonstrating leadership, speaking up and challenging the status quo – are two of our core values.
 Strong governance, in combination with living our core values, is essential for earning the trust of all stakeholders, protecting our reputation and creating sustained value.

 Our Code of Conduct (the “Code”) states our commitment to high ethical standards, corporate responsibility and integrity.
 Our Board of Directors updates, reviews and ratifies the Code and re-evaluates it at least every three years.

-Six global policies state our intentions, aspirations and commitments across key aspects of our business.
+Six global policies state our intentions, aspirations and commitments across key aspects of our business:

 - Health and Safety